VijayIyer/NowFloatsAssignment/README.md

 Part 2  - Combining Image

 For this purpose Graphics class was used.
+In the Program.cs file , the logic for combining images is put in a different private method.
 Using Graphics.drawimage , whole image is drawn by individually drawing subimages, then image is stored in a new file , this getting back the original image.